dtan4/terraforming/README.md

 ## Similar projects

-There are some similar tools to import your existing infrastructure to terraform configuration.
+There are some similar tools to import your existing infrastructure to Terraform configuration.

 - [GoogleCloudPlatform/terraformer](https://github.com/GoogleCloudPlatform/terraformer)
 - [cycloidio/terracognita](https://github.com/cycloidio/terracognita/)